 A reconsideration must be requested within 60 days of the denial of an initial disability claim.
 You can request a reconsideration for either a medical denial or a technical denial.

 The second level of appeal available to a disability claimant is the hearing before an administrative law judge (ALJ).
 An "ALJ hearing" may be requested after the denial of a reconsideration (again, within 60 days from the date of the recon's denial).
 It can take anywhere from 9 months to 24 months for a hearing to be scheduled.
 You will receive a notice of hearing date 75 days before your hearing.

 The third appeal available to a disability claimant is a review by the Appeals Council of an ALJ's decision.

 At the Appeals Council, a judge's decision may be reviewed for errors that are either technical in nature (for example, applying the wrong "age rules" to a claimant and denying their claim on that basis) or more substantial (such as failing to consider medical evidence that was available at the time of the hearing).

-The Appeals Council has available to it several options:
+The Appeals Council has several options available to it:

-The fourth and final appeal available to a disability claimant is a suit filed in federal district court.
+The final level of appeal available to a disability claimant is a suit filed in federal court.
 This option can be utilized when a claimant's case has been denied by the Appeals Council.